gjcooper/prespy/README.md

 Requirements
 ------------

-The following are required by certain elements of the package and will need to be installed separately if you are using them.
+The following are required by certain elements of the package and may need to be installed separately if you are using them.

 + numpy (required by mri module and scla subpackage